3 Storeys

-3 Storeys is a 2018 Hindi-language thriller drama film directed by Arjun Mukerjee starring Renuka Shahane, Sharman Joshi, Pulkit Samrat, Masumeh Makhija, Richa Chadda, Sonal Jha, Aisha Ahmed, Ankit Rathi and produced by Priya Sreedharan, Ritesh Sidhwani and Farhan Akhtar.
+3 Storeys is a 2018 Hindi-language thriller drama film directed by Arjun Mukherjee starring Renuka Shahane, Sharman Joshi, Pulkit Samrat, Masumeh, Richa Chadda, Sonal Jha, Aisha Ahmed, Ankit Rathi and produced by Priya Sreedharan, Ritesh Sidhwani and Farhan Akhtar.
 The film was released on 9 March 2018.

 Plot

-Mayanagar is a three-storied chawl in Mumbai.
-Flory Mendonca, a Catholic widow, wants to give away a part of her house but does not have buyers due to its high price.
-Finally Vilas, who is eager to take a house near station, buys it.
-Whereas in the same building, Varsha is facing daily abuse from her unemployed and alcoholic husband.
-On the other hand, she still has feelings for her past lover, Shankar, and bonds well with her neighbour and tends her little son.
-Suhail and Malini fall in love being from different faiths much to the chagrin of their parents.
-On the ground floor lives glamorous Leela, who sends seductive vibes towards men around.
-The lives of the people living in Mayanagar do not seem to be what it is, as there are hidden secrets.
-At the end, it is revealed that Leela was actually the author of all the three stories...
+Mayanagar is a three-story chawl in Mumbai.
+Flory Mendonca, a Catholic widow, wants to sell part of her house but struggles to find buyers due to its high price.
+Eventually, Vilas, eager for a home near the station, buys it.
+In the same building, Varsha endures daily abuse from her unemployed, alcoholic husband while still harboring feelings for her past lover, Shankar.
+She bonds well with a neighbor and takes care of her young son.
+Suhail and Malini, from different faiths, fall in love, much to their parents' dismay.
+On the ground floor lives glamorous Leela, who exudes a seductive aura towards the men around.
+The lives of Mayanagar’s residents are filled with hidden secrets, revealed at the end when it's disclosed that Leela authored all three stories.